 At some point in time, multiple generations within a family may sit down together and look at the possibility of everyone living in the same time zone or zip code.
 This discussion may arise when your elders are still healthy, because visits are few and far between.
 There are certainly benefits to such an arrangement, but what about the drawbacks and contingencies of moving your elders closer to you?

 - What is the availability of primary care physicians (PCPs) in your area?

 - Do available PCPs routinely accept new Medicare patients?
 Check with your own physicians to see if your family member might have preference in being admitted to their practice.

 - Are there particular specialists that your family member must have access to?
 Even if your loved one is still living independently, they may have a chronic disease or two that needs more specialized monitoring or attention.

-- Does the specialist in your family member’s present location have any recommendations for colleagues near you?
+- Does your family member’s current PCP or specialist have any recommendations for colleagues near you?

 - Does your loved one still drive?
 If not, or if they lose this ability, how will they access transportation?
 What are the costs for the bus system, subway, cabs, etc.?